AntoineSoetewey/statsandr/content/contribute.md

 Before submitting your article, please bear in mind the following points:

 * To avoid any of us being penalized by Google for duplicate content, I only accept original blog posts that:
-  + have not been published anywhere else and
+  + have not been published anywhere else in the past and
   + will never be published anywhere else in the future
 * I personally read and check the content and formatting of your article to guarantee its correctness and so that it fits into this blog.
 I may edit the article with minor corrections, without changing the content.
 I might also remove images where the source is not clearly cited to avoid copyright violations.
 * It is your responsibility to ensure you have the permission to use all content, images, and videos you include in your articles.